yursha/howtos/quality_code.md

 - https://github.com/braydie/HowToBeAProgrammer
 - Brian W. Kernighan and Rob Pike - "The Practice of Programming"

+# Standard Streams
+- Develop data processing tools so that they work as data processing filters accepting data from STDIN and sending it to STDOUT

 # Name stuff
 - keep logic in small named functions for readability